TABLE OF CONTENTS

 Josh Broehl, senior vice president and managing director of design firm Big Red Rooster, told trade website Restaurant Dive that dining in accounts for about 15% of a typical restaurant’s sales compared with roughly 40% several years ago.

-To accomplish this, restaurateurs may:
+To accomplish this, restaurateurs can:

-- Develop delivery and to-go spaces that simplify the guest experience.
+- Develop delivery and to-go spaces that simplify the guest experience

-- Create a restaurant kitchen floor plan with extra prep space for off-premise orders.
+- Create a restaurant kitchen floor plan with extra prep space for off-premise orders

 Consider the Primary Spaces

-While online restaurant floor plan creators help you visualize your layout, your first step is to review how your primary areas will function.
+While online restaurant floor plan creators help you visualize your layout, your first step is to review how your primary areas function.
 After all, your kitchen may require extra space to handle carry-out and delivery prep.
 Or your entry might double as a pick-up area for customers and third-party delivery drivers.

 A restaurant’s kitchen floor plan can be a massive undertaking, requiring dedicated space for essential elements such as: